boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 As depicted in ((???
 REF tn-sections.txt)), the realization of an IETF Network Slice (i.e., connectivity with performance commitments) relies on the Provider Network Section and partially on the AC (the PE-side).
 Note that the provisionning of new NSI may rely on a partial or full pre-provisionned section (e.g. an NSI may rely on an existing AC).
 Notwithstanding, a framework for the automation of both sections is proposed in this document ((???
 FUTURE REF)).
-In parrallel, we consider the Customer Site section and as an extension of the connectivity of the
+The Customer Site section is considered as an extension of the connectivity of the
-   RAN/CN domain without complex slice-specific performances requirements: the customer site infrastructure is usually overprovisioned with short distances (low latency) where basic QoS/Scheduling logic is sufficient to grant SLOs.
-In other words, the main effort for the enforcement of end-to-end SLOs is managed at the NSI between PE interfaces that carry the AC.
+   RAN/CN domain without complex slice-specific performances requirements: the customer site infrastructure is usually overprovisioned with short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with SLOs.
+In other words, the main focus for the enforcement of end-to-end SLOs is managed at the NSI between PE interfaces connected to the AC.

 ~~~~
 {::include ./drawings/tn-sections.txt}